 Finding, coaching and training public media's next generation.

-NPR’s Next Generation Radio projects are hybrid (remote and in-person).
+NPR’s Next Gen Radio projects are hybrid (remote and in-person).
 Our selected cohort will report from where they are.
-Staffing varies with each project but mentors fit into these general categories.
+Staffing varies with each project, but mentors fit into these general categories.

 You can also read our Frequently Asked Questions.